 Registration and Regulation of Events: Policy Implementation

-- Any event at which there will be alcoholic beverages must be authorized by the Vice President for Student Life and Leadership Engagement or his/her designee.
+- Any event at which there will be alcoholic beverages must be authorized by the Vice President for Student Life or his/her designee.

 - All wine and cheese parties, theatre receptions, pre- and post-game activities, and all other events where the consumption of alcohol has been authorized must comply with all hosting responsibilities outlined in this policy.

-- Events involving alcohol will be permitted within University housing on the north side of campus, within the Quad, or other open areas on the north side of campus only with the approval of the Vice President for Student Life and Leadership Engagement or his/her designee.
+- Events involving alcohol will be permitted within University housing on the north side of campus, within the Quad, or other open areas on the north side of campus only with the approval of the Vice President for Student Life or his/her designee.